 Non-complex California state courts generally are less active in supervising discovery.
-"This can make it easier for parties to get information." -Van Nguyen
+"This can make it easier for parties to get information." -Van Nguyen enhanced case management found in the complex courts.

 California's approach is designed to give each court the time and resources needed to focus on complex cases while attempting to resolve these cases as efficiently as possible.
 Judges in the complex courts typically have reduced caseloads compared to judges in non-complex courts.
 They are often more experienced and are expected to look for ways to handle cases with greater efficiency.
 A key element of the program is its use of an individual calendar system, as opposed to the master calendar system used in many other state courts.
 This means that the complex courts typically have a single judge assigned to a case from beginning to end, from deciding motions to overseeing discovery and ultimately deciding the case.